-To better understand the challenges faced by voters in the Canadian Constituency, the barriers administrators encounter serving them, and the values sought from any new voting methods, we conducted interviews with Nunatsiavut Assembly representatives and staff.
-A total of six interviews were carried out with seven officials during August and September 2021.
+To better understand the challenges faced by voters in the Canadian Constituency, the barriers administrators encounter serving them, and the values sought from any new proposed voting methods, we conducted interviews with Nunatsiavut Assembly representatives and staff.
+A total of 6 interviews were carried out with 7 officials during August and September 2021.

 Interviewees communicated that there are two primary challenges beneficiaries face when voting by mail.
 First, interviewees pointed to consistent challenges maintaining an up-to-date mailing list.
-Due to change of addresses that are not updated, many mail ballots do not reach the intended recipients.
-Second, even when mail ballots do reach beneficiaries and are sent back prior to election deadlines, delays with Canada Post shipping can result in ballots being lost or arriving late.
+Due to change of addresses that are not updated, many mail-in ballots that are sent out do not reach the intended recipient.
+Second, even when mail-in ballots do reach beneficiaries and are sent back prior to election deadlines, delays with Canada Post shipping can result in ballots being lost or arriving late.
 In one instance, an interviewee remarked that in the March 2021 by-election, two ballots were returned from an election held in 2016.
 While this example is extreme, if a ballot arrives past election day, it is not counted.

-Indeed, this is a common occurrence due to the relatively short time frame of Nunatsiavut elections.
-Under the terms of the Nunatsiavut Elections Act, there is 35 days (i.e., five weeks) between the closing of nominations and election day.
-This creates a small window in which ballots are printed, mailed, and returned.
-Improving the delivery of remote ballots by adopting a complementary voting channel could support the enfranchisement of voters whose mail ballots might otherwise be delayed and possibly make it after the election deadline.
+Indeed, this is a common occurrence due to the relatively short-time frame of Nunatsiavut elections.
+Under the terms of the Nunatsiavut Elections Act, there is only 35 days (i.e., five weeks) between the closing of nominations and election day.
+This creates a very short time frame by which ballots are printed, mailed, and returned, ultimately resulting in many mail-in ballots from the Canadian Constituency arriving past the deadline to be counted.
+Improving the delivery of remote ballots by adopting a complementary voting channel could support the enfranchisement of voters whose mail ballots might otherwise have been delayed and made it after the election deadline.

-A less common, but nonetheless important, concern that was expressed to us is the security of mail-in ballots.
+A less common, but nonetheless important, concern that was expressed to us concerned the security of mail-in ballots.
 Some administrators indicated that mail-in ballots lack security in terms of verification and privacy.
 Specifically, once a mail-in ballot is sent out, it is difficult to guarantee that it will be filled out by its assigned recipient or that it will be filled out free of undue pressure from other recipients.